 In the Simple Reality Project, we are attempting to do somewhat the same thing that Diogenes was trying to do, namely, to change the worldview of a global village “gone mad.”
 Currently in the U.S. we are suffering a kind of political paralysis in Washington where the problems of the nation continue to multiply but policy-makers can’t agree on what to do about them.
 As we have learned, our story has everything to do with whether we can get a handle on those problems or not.
 Our politicians have always been paralyzed by unconsciousness and only the superficial details of their behavior will change until our narrative changes, radically changes.
 Let’s examine in more detail the relationship between the worldview people have and their behavior.

-Another example our sociologists used in their study was increased military spending [motherhood and apple pie in American politics].
-See if you can guess which group on the political spectrum was being appealed to.
-One message had to do with pride in our military which is a force for American unity.
-The other was that military spending gave income and equality to the poor and disadvantaged.
-When politicians can effectively reframe an argument to elicit genuine empathy from the American voter then we will know that the political system is up and running again.
-When Americans in general can put themselves in the shoes of their neighbors and see both sides of an issue and respond with compassion then we will all experience true freedom.
+Only when politicians can effectively reframe an argument to elicit genuine empathy from the American voter will we know the political system is up and running again.
+When Americans in general put themselves in the shoes of their neighbors, see both sides of an issue and respond with compassion only, then we will all experience true freedom.

 We are all searching for a new, a more friendly story whether we become Cynics, Vedantists, Zen Buddhists or Simple Reality enthusiasts.
-We must all become more “pooch-like” or more dark days lie ahead.
-What are the odds that we can find our way out of the dog house?
-We definitely need to become more dogged in our determination to wake up.
-Sorry!
-We couldn’t resist that one.
+We must all become more “pooch-like” or else dark days lie ahead.
+What are the odds that we can find our way out of the doghouse?
+We definitely need to become more “dogged” in our determination to wake up.
+(Sorry!
+We couldn’t resist that one.)

 In fact, Americans believe in the myth of American exceptionalism and unbridled opportunity so completely that they blame themselves when they aren’t successful rather than doubt the P-B-driven paradigm.
-Economist Robert Reich has no problem looking critically at the overall picture. “‘The notion that you’re paid what you’re “worth,” Reich writes, ‘is by now so deeply ingrained in the public consciousness that many who earn very little assume it’s their own fault.’”
+Economist Robert Reich has no problem looking critically at the overall picture: “The notion that you’re paid what you’re ‘worth’ is by now so deeply ingrained in the public consciousness that many who earn very little assume it’s their own fault.”[vii]

 “The Hound of Heaven” is said to refer to God’s zealous effort to track down lost souls.
 Do we have committed “bloodhounds” on earth who are equally fanatical in pushing their agendas?
 In fact, could a single soul influence the worldview and thereby the identities and behaviors of the people of an entire nation?
-It has happened not only in the ages past when kings, queens and emperors ruled but also in modern times but, of course, not without a struggle.
-In Hitler’s Mein Kampf (my struggle) he warns Germans and the rest of the world that he is angry and has a plan, a new worldview for Europe.
+It has happened not only in the ages past when kings, queens and emperors ruled but also in modern times—of course, not without a struggle.
+In Hitler’s Mein Kampf (translated: My Struggle) (1925) he warns Germans and the rest of the world that he is angry and has a plan, a new worldview for Europe.
 His rise to power he believed would prevent the humiliation of Germany that he witnessed as a corporal in the German army at the end of World War I from happening again.

 Poor choices in worldview, identity and behavior can be catastrophic for individuals as well as nations as we have noted in American politics, economics and the media.
 It should be shocking to all of us how quickly Joseph Goebbels’ propaganda machine mesmerized the German people into accepting Hitler’s story of a new Germany.
 There was no legitimate Fourth Estate to defend the truth or to protect the people of Germany and many in the world at large from a twisted narrative symbolized by a twisted cross.
 We associate Kamikaze-like suicides with the Japanese defending their homeland, but it was Hitler’s refusal to accept reality that created an even more self-destructive last chapter in the Third Reich.